DikshaKhatwani41/DikshaKhatwani41/README.md

 - 🌱 I’m currently learning **Flutter, Dart**

-- 👨‍💻 To know more about me and my work or projects, checkout my portfolio <a href="https://dikshakhatwani41.github.io/" target="blank">here</a>
+- 👨‍💻 To know more about my work or projects, checkout my portfolio <a href="https://dikshakhatwani41.github.io/" target="blank">here</a>

 - 💬 Ask me about **ServiceNow, React, Android, Go, Rest APIs**